walkrrr/walkrrr/README.md

 ###

 Hey there, welcome to my GitHub profile!
 I'm super excited about using data to gain insights and make smarter decisions.
-I'm striving to become a skilled data scientist and I'm passionate about honing my skills.
 I absolutely love playing around with Python and exploring its data manipulation and analysis capabilities.
 I'm also a big fan of Power BI and Microsoft Excel, which help me visualize and interpret data effectively.
 I find statistical analysis and analytics extremely fascinating and enjoy uncovering meaningful patterns and trends.
 Don't hesitate to follow me for updates on my data science journey, and I promise to follow you back.
 Let's go on this data-driven adventure together!

 Skills